jpbubble/game/commands.md

 - When "target" is set this key will be of your choosing.
 Please note they are case sensitive.
 It will then return the same key by the way.
 - When using "target" on a key that already exists it will automatically be freed, so you don't need to free it first.

-### AssignImage(source,target,[autofreeoriginal=true])
+### AssignImage(source,target,[autofreeoriginal=1])

 - Will assign an image to a new target
-- Unless you specifically set autofreeoriginal to false the original will be freed
+- Unless you specifically set autofreeoriginal to 0 or any negative number the original will be freed
 - Please note, this function only copies pointers, not actual data.

 ### FreeImage(imgkey)